nehalist/hilde/README.md

 ![License](https://img.shields.io/github/license/nehalist/hilde)
 ![Docker Pulls](https://img.shields.io/docker/pulls/nehalist/hilde)

 You've got a foosball table or similar in your office and want to track your matches, player progress and compare yourself to your colleagues and see who's the best?
-You've come to the right place. _
+You've come to the right place. *
-_Hilde__ is a
-match tracking app for games like foosball, table tennis, air hockey, etc. with achievements, elo ratings, statistics and more. __Hilde__ is easy to setup and use and can be used by everyone.
+*Hilde** is a match tracking app for games like foosball, table tennis, air hockey, etc. with achievements, elo ratings, statistics and more. **Hilde** is easy to setup and can be used by everyone.

 A public **demo** is available at [demo.hilde.gg](https://demo.hilde.gg).